11 Communication Skills for Workplace Success

 7. Be Patient

 Everybody isn’t a social butterfly.
-Just because conversing is second nature to you, does not mean it’s second nature to everyone else.
-Some of your coworkers might find it difficult to speak as confidently as you; afford them the time and patience needed to organize their thoughts and properly communicate.
+Just because conversing is second nature to you does not mean it’s second nature to everyone else.
+Some of your coworkers might find it difficult to speak as confidently as you; afford them the time and patience needed to organize their thoughts and adequately communicate.

 We know the business world is busy, but it’s not so busy that you can’t give your coworkers a bit of common decency.